iigorfelipe/softeo-challenge/README.md

 <p align="center">
   <i>
-    This is a repository used to store a technical challenge I received from Softeo.
+    This is a repository used to store a technical challenge I received from <a href="https://softeo.com.br/">Softeo</a>.
   </i>
 </p>